 - What is a capital review process?

-- Who is responsible for the Capital Review Committee and where is the Committee located in the organization?
+- Who is responsible for the Capital Review Committee?
+What is the Committee's position in the organization?

 - How do Capital Review Committees evaluate and prioritize capital spending proposals?